Submission Preparation Checklist

 Plagiarism is unacceptable.
 If detected, the EAJSTI will decline to process the submission.
 The similarity index acceptable is 25%

 Means should be reported in the same, or not more than one extra, number of digits as the original individual values.
 A measure of variability (standard deviation or standard error) should always be presented along with mean values in tabular or graphical forms.
 When the expression X ± A is used, always indicate whether A is variance, standard deviation or standard error.
 It is essential to indicate the sample size or number of replications in tables of means, correlations and other statistical tests results.
 Whenever the value of a test statistic (e.g. F, T or Chi-square) is presented, the associated degrees of freedom and probability value should be indicated.
 Standard error values should accompany the estimates of models parameters (e.g. regression slope).
 Mathematical expressions should be carefully written, algebraic symbols should be written in italics, while suffixes and operators [e.g. f(x), log, exp] should be written in roman typeface.
 If there are many equations, a number in parentheses should identify each, flush to the right.
 Duncan's Multiple Range Test (DMRT) is NOT acceptable for separation of means.
 If necessary, consult a qualified biometrician for adequate analysis of your data.
 References for the method used should be included under Materials and Methods.

 Manuscripts should be prepared according to the following guidelines:

 - The title page should include the article title and the full name(s) and address (es) of all authors, indicating the author to whom correspondence should be addressed.
 The fax, telephone, and e-mail contact of the corresponding author should also be provided.
 A running title of a maximum of 50 characters should be included.

-- The abstract should be 250 – 300 words or less and include a brief statement of the objectives of the study, the methodology used, and the overall results and conclusions.
+- The abstract should be 250 – 300 words and include a brief statement of the objectives of the study, the methodology used, and the overall results and conclusions.

 - Keywords: List 5-7 keywords covered in the paper, including the scientific names of the major organisms studied and any important chemical compounds.